The issue of Judge Dredd and the helmet was a big deal for fanboys who hated the previous film.

 He is tired, but unfailingly polite, even when being asked the same question, probably for the 100th time.

-The 40-year-old always wanted to be an actor, describing it as a long-standing compulsion inspired by watching New Zealand film-makers and actors ply their craft.
+The 40-year-old always wanted to be an actor, describing it as a long-standing compulsion inspired by watching New Zealand film- makers and actors ply their craft.

-Home-life in Auckland is centred on a down-to-earth existence with his wife and two sons, in stark contrast to the hoopla surrounding the marketing of Hollywood films, and he comes across as uncomfortable with all the fuss.
+Home-life in Auckland is centred around a down-to-earth existence with his wife and two sons, in stark contrast to the hoopla surrounding the marketing of Hollywood films, and he comes across as uncomfortable with all the fuss.

 Urban finally looks me in the eye when we get to talking about the original British comic books which he read as a teenager in the early 1990s.